mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 Interfaces are represented in the Rust world as a struct with an `impl` block containing methods.
 In the Kotlin or Swift world, it's a class.

-Because Objects are passed by reference and Dictionaries by value, in the uniffi world it is impossible to be both an Object and a [Dictionary](./structs.md).
+Because Objects are passed by reference and Dictionaries by value, in the UniFFI world it is impossible to be both an Object and a [Dictionary](./structs.md).

 The following Rust code: